 A study investigating the development in toddlers with and without deformational plagiocephaly (DP) found that toddlers with DP scored lower on all sections of the Bayley Scales of Infant and Toddler Development, Third Edition when compared with unaffected, demographically similar toddlers.
 Although this study did not establish a causal relationship, it does indicate a need for greater developmental surveillance.

 2. Practical Difficulties

-Practical difficulties in sport and everyday life can affect adults with plagiocephaly.
-An adult with plagiocephaly will be unable to wear many types of protective headwear for sports such as cycling and rock climbing.
-This is because most types of helmets and headgear are manufactured based on a ‘normal’ head shape.
-If the deformity is severe and there is significant misalignment of the ears, adults could even face difficulties wearing glasses on a day to day basis.
+Practical difficulties in sport and everyday life can affect adults with plagiocephaly, as some are unable to wear many types of protective headwear for sports such as cycling and rock climbing.
+Most helmets and headgear are manufactured around a ‘normal’ head shape, so for moderate and severe flat head syndrome in adults, individuals may be unable to wear helmets.

 3. Psychological Impact

 Many older children, teenagers and adults who contact us feel that they have been let down by their doctors and the lack of advice and support they were offered.
-NHS advice goes on to say that “as your child becomes more mobile and their hair grows, the appearance of their head should improve”.

-However, longer hair doesn’t improve a head shape but rather attempts to conceal the deformity.
+Although the NHS advice says that hair growth will hide a misshapen head, longer hair doesn’t improve a head shape but rather attempts to conceal the deformity – as the below photos show, hair does not necessarily hide a misshapen head.

+Adults who are conscious of their head shape are unable to wear certain hairstyles if they wish to conceal plagiocephaly as an adult.
 This is particularly difficult for men with plagiocephaly as shorter, cropped styles will highlight a misshapen head even more.

-Adults who are conscious of their head shape are unable to wear certain hairstyles as they opt to conceal the deformity as best they can.
-The low self-esteem and lack of confidence in their appearance has a significant impact on their ability to socialise.
+Low self-esteem and a lack of confidence in appearance can have a significant impact on their ability to socialise.